 How to Calculate Relative Frequency in Python

-Relative frequency measures how frequently a certain value occurs in a dataset relative to the total number of values in a dataset.
+Relative frequency measures how frequently a certain value occurs in a data set relative to the total number of values in that data set.

-You can use the following function in Python to calculate relative frequencies:
+You can use the following function in Python to calculate relative frequencies for any iterable list:

 def rel_freq(x):